Here’s a common mistake that many test takers make when studying for the bar exam: they study as if they’re trying to get an A.

 You’ve probably heard this term before in a bar exam lecture or in other study materials, but in a nutshell minimum competency means that you study enough of the right material to pass the exam.
 You don’t study to try to get a perfect score in every subject; instead, you study in such a way that you know a little bit about a lot of things.

 And if you think about it, it has to be that way.
 There’s no way to memorize every exception to the exception and every nuance of over a dozen subjects.
-As we've written before, the bar examiners tell you what subject arise most frequently on the MBEs--so your job is to identify those topics that you know are the most likely to get tested and to weight your study time appropriately.
+So your job is to identify those topics that you know are the most likely to get tested and to balance your study time accordingly.

 Important distinction: adopting the concept of minimum competency is not a license to put in “minimum effort.”
 To be clear, we are not advocating that you take shortcuts or do anything less than be focused and study hard and smart.
 (Do you really want to risk taking this thing again?!)
 Instead, adopting a minimum competency mindset means that you tailor your expectations about how much of each subject you can (and should) learn and that you are deliberate in focusing your time on those aspects of each MBE subject that are most frequently tested.